 Work Package 2

 Gene x environment interactions on brain and behaviour in the Cacna1c genetic rat model: Calcium signalling, microRNAs, and immune activation nvironmental risk and protective factors in genetic rodent models of affective disorders

-Dr. Markus Wöhr1, Prof. Dr. Holger Garn2, Prof. Dr. Rainer Schwarting1
+Dr. Markus Wöhr, Prof. Dr. Rainer Schwarting

-1University of Marburg, Department of Experimental and Biological Psychology, Behavioural Neuroscience
+University of Marburg, Department of Experimental and Biological Psychology, Behavioural Neuroscience